Kirill888/jhub-nginx/README.md

 Rather than storing sensitive information in the configuration file you can instead reference it via environment variables, any value of the form `env/VARNAME` will be replaced with the value of `VARNAME` environment variable.
+It is however up to you to populate those in a secure fashion, most cloud provider have some kind of Key Management Service and their own tools to access it.

 Example minimal configuration when using [Cloudflare](https://www.cloudflare.com) DNS servers (free for personal use)